p-j/kodemo/README.md

 # clone the repository
 git clone git@github.com:p-j/kodemo.git
 cd kodemo
+# copy the example env file and edit it to match your setup
+cp .env.example .env
 # use nvm to install node
 nvm use
 # install yarn